CIF Parser¶

 DOM and SAX¶

-The terms DOM and SAX originate from XML parsing, but they became also names of general parsing styles.
+The terms DOM and SAX originate from XML parsing, but they also became names of general parsing styles.
 Gemmi can parse CIF files in two ways that correspond to DOM and SAX:

 The usual way is to parse a file or a string into a document (DOM) that can be easily accessed and manipulated.